-Costs of Inpatient Drug and Alcohol Rehab in Rhode Island
+Costs of Inpatient Drug Rehab in Rhode Island

 Inpatient drug and alcohol rehabilitation can last a couple of months to upwards of four to six months if required.
 The longer an addict can stay in the treatment process, the more opportunities they will have to handle all their underlying issues and reasons why they began using drugs.

-One of the best ways to locate information about addiction treatment in the state, will be through an addiction assessment.
+One of the best ways to locate information about addiction treatment in the state will be through an addiction assessment.
 This assessment process will help patients find the proper help they need, where they will be able to locate resources to treat their specific addictions.
-Other ways of locating suitable treatment can be done speaking with qualified addiction's counselors.
+Other ways of locating suitable treatment can be done by speaking with qualified addiction counselors.

-60 to 120-Day Inpatient Drug and Alcohol Treatment in Rhode Island
+Drug and Alcohol Detox Programs in Rhode Island